What is A La Carte SEO?

 Free services are a great way to hone in on exactly what you need from a professional.
 These tools break down the barrier of entry into the digital space so that anyone can publish anything.
 This is both a pro and a con.
 Anyone can pick up these tools and publish their website online, so the digital space has become much more cluttered.

 Although everyone can access many quality tools and significant expertise in their product, they may not have marketing experience.
-So there comes a point where hiring a professional would save time and add value.
+So there comes a point when hiring a professional would save time and add value.
 One could learn to build an entire retail store from scratch, but hiring a contractor would add value by creating a competitive storefront in a fraction of the time.
 In addition, the flood of SEO services often offers contradictory information that goes against industry best practices in order to appear like they are exploiting a niche.

 That being said, we understand the DIY mindset and try to offer services that can help support this attitude.
 One of our main services is supplying clients with data about a topic where they have a specific expertise.
 For example, a private school may want to know what qualities a potential customer searches for in their school.
 With our Topic Research Roadmap, we process millions of searches into a term paper outline that includes crucial key words, phrases, and content outlines that match what potential customers desire in a product.
 The client can use this research to write a post that organically delivers the needed information to make a sale.

-SEO on Retainer
+SEO on Monthly Retainer

-A retainer for SEO, or digital marketing more broadly, is another popular pricing model as a retainer fee offers the most comprehensive coverage.
+A monthly retainer for SEO, or digital marketing more broadly, is another popular pricing model as a retainer fee offers the most comprehensive coverage.
 Clients expect that all their digital needs will be taken care of via a retainer model where the agency charges a wholesale sum for a complete package.
 For clients with the budget and an established need for digital services, this ensures stability and can save money via a consolidated service.

 For businesses dipping their toe into the digital market, these services can be overpriced as much of the materials and research generated will not add enough value to match the resource allocation needed by the client.
 For instance, a customized email template adds value for a corporation with a long email list but will not add value for a small business that generates no leads via email.

-A La Carte SEO
+Why A La Carte SEO?

 A la Carte SEO offers an in-between model that helps businesses looking to establish an online presence.
 By selecting services off a menu of options, and getting guidance to best serve your businesses’ needs, you can discover the crucial online services without exceeding your marketing budget.